All Episodes

 That's your first draft pick.

-Just to be voted out of office and voted.
+Just to be voted out of office.

-Voted with a uh bullet.
+Voted with a bullet.

-Not a real bullet, like from a nerf gun bullet.
+Like from a Nerf gun bullet.

-A nerf.
+A Nerf.

 I don't want anybody to get killed.